-One of the key physics objective of the CEPC Higgs program is the determination of g(Hcc).
-The CEPC detector system is therefore required to efficiently distinguish the bjets, the c-jets, and the light jets from each other.
+One of the key physics objectives of the CEPC Higgs program is to measure the g(Hcc) coupling.
+The CEPC detector is therefore required to efficiently distinguish the b-jets, the c-jets, and the light jets from each other.
 A decent flavor tagging performance is also highly appreciated in EW precision measurements.